Factlink/wordpress-plugin/trunk/readme.txt

 === Plugin Name ===
 Contributors: factlink
-Tags: factlink, annotation, credibility
-Requires at least: 3.0.1
+Tags: discussions, annotation, credibility, social network Requires at least: 3.0.1
 Tested up to: 3.8
 Stable tag: trunk

-Integrates the Factlink commenting & annotation tool in your Wordpress website
+Great discussions on your site.
+Readers join discussions inside your articles and invite their friends.
+You get engaged users, and more of them.

 == Description ==

-Factlink works on helping people discuss and annotate what they’re reading - inline, right where they're reading it, instead of an intrusive comment field at the bottom of your site.
-Factlink is a layer over the web that helps people understand what they read and share what they're reading.

-This plugin allows you and your readers to create and view annotations on your Wordpress website.
-You can annotate any statement on your website by selecting the statement and clicking the add Factlink button that appears.
+= Focussed discussions =

+Have discussions where they belong.
+Don’t let quibble over details swamp other comments.
+Users will vote for the best discussions, and the best points made in your articles.
+Inline comments add a layer of lively debate to otherwise passive content.
+Give your visitors the opportunity to discuss directly with the author, turning a monologue into a conversation.

+= Higher engagement and retention =

+Visitors start discussing in your article while reading.
+They get immediately engaged, so they stick around longer.
+When the discussion progresses, your visitors get notified and will come back to your site.

+= Social reach =

+We make it easy for readers to invite their Facebook friends and Twitter followers to join the discussion.
+In addition, Factlink itself is a social network for knowledge, where users can subscribe to discussions on your website, and discover new content.

+= More information =

-You can find more information at [https://factlink.com/](https://factlink.com/).
+You can find more information at [https://factlink.com/publisher](https://factlink.com/publisher).

 == Installation ==